conorh/cap_server_configs/README.md

 ------------

     # FROM RAILS_ROOT
-    ruby script/plugin install git://github.com/conorh/cap_crontab.git
+    ruby script/plugin install git://github.com/conorh/cap_server_configs.git

 Create a directory in config/ named servers/ and create directories for each server you want to manage.
-Example:
+The hostname reported by the server when you do 'hostname' should *exactly* match the name of each directory in servers.
+Example structure:

     config/
       servers/